 “Home hemodialysis does have better outcomes because they are able to dialyze more frequently in shorter segments instead of having the big up-and-down spikes and constant blood pressure drops—and the toxins building up,” Markovits said.
 “It keeps a more even keel doing home-hemo.”

-More frequent, shorter sessions also means less of the patient’s blood needs to be removed each time, which can also drastically reduce side effects of dialysis like fatigue, headaches, and nausea.
+More frequent, shorter sessions also mean less of the patient’s blood needs to be removed each time, which can also drastically reduce side effects of dialysis like fatigue, headaches, and nausea.

 Why Isn’t Home Hemodialysis More Popular?